brian-jorgensen/yeg-neighbourhood-open-data-server/README.md

 - CACHE_DURATION: this is how long the data from the open data portal is cached by GAS.
 If not configured, will default to 21600 seconds.
 - APP_TOKEN: the Socrata app token.
 See [Socrata's website](https://dev.socrata.com/docs/app-tokens.html).

+### Review Permissions
+Client scripts will require users to allow them to 'Connect to an external service' (namely this library).

 ### Using it as a google apps script library.
 This code will also be available as a google apps script library that can be included in other google apps script projects.